-For almost 50 years, hydropower from Manitoba has served as a secure, stable and cost-effective resource for wholesale power markets in the U.S. Manitoba Hydro has provided the Upper Midwest with up to about 10,000 gigawatt hours of electricity per year – enough to power nearly 1 million homes.
+For over 50 years, hydropower from Manitoba has served as a secure, stable and cost-effective resource for wholesale power markets in the U.S. Manitoba Hydro has provided the Upper Midwest with up to about 10,000 gigawatt hours of electricity per year – enough to power nearly 1 million homes.

 Because hydropower is cost-competitive with other forms of electricity, our exports help keep rates down in the U.S., resulting in lower costs to consumers.